 April is observed as Distracted Driving Awareness Month.
 This year, it comes just two months before California Assembly Bill 47 takes effect.
 This new law will make distracted driving a more serious offense.
-Existing law provides an exemption for using a cell phone while driving if the device is designed to be used hands-free, for example, with a Bluetooth device.
-However, starting July 1, if a driver receives a second violation within 36 months for using a handheld cell phone or texting while driving, they will be fined, and it will add a point to their driver’s record.
+Existing law provides an exemption for using a cell phone while driving if the device is designed to be used hands-free, such as Bluetooth.
+However, starting July 1, if a driver receives a second violation within 36 months for using a handheld cell phone or texting while driving, they will be fined, adding a point to their driver’s record.

 As part of Distracted Driving Awareness Month, the first week of April is California Teen Safe Driving Week.
-Throughout this week, California Highway Patrol will place an increased emphasis on informing California’s newest and youngest drivers about the dangers and consequences of distracted driving.
-According to the state’s Office of Traffic Safety (OTS), in 2019 alone, in California, there were at least 18,698 crashes as a result of distracted driving that resulted in 108 deaths and more than 13,500 injuries.
+Throughout this week, California Highway Patrol will emphasize informing California’s newest and youngest drivers about the dangers and consequences of distracted driving.
+According to the state’s Office of Traffic Safety (OTS), in 2019 alone, in California, there were at least 18,698 crashes due to distracted driving that resulted in 108 deaths and more than 13,500 injuries.

 Different Forms of Distracted Driving